INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 # Technical craft is not all

-We gave methodological elements, but these are not enough to always have solid conclusion from a statistical standpoint.
+We gave methodological elements, but these are not enough to always have solid conclusions from a statistical standpoint.

 Once you know how to run the software, the biggest challenges are understanding the data, its shortcomings, and what can and cannot be concluded from an analysis